andrewfstratton/quando/docs/install_local_cloud.md

 </details>

-## Running Quando locally
+## Running Quando:Cloud locally

-You can run Quando by double clicking `quando.bat` file in the `C:\Quando` directory.
+You can run Quando:Cloud by double clicking `quando.bat` file in the `C:\Quando` directory.

 _The command line window should not show any errors._
 <details><summary>First time only setup</summary>

 You will likely see a Firewall warning.
 You should select at least 'Private Networks', then allow access.

-To check Quando server is running, in Chrome, open [The Quando Control Page](http://172.0.0.1) on the **same PC** you installed Quando on.
+To check Quando:Cloud is running, in Chrome, open [The Control Page](http://172.0.0.1) on the **same PC** you installed Quando:Cloud on.

 You should see some QR Codes and IP addresses, and at the bottom of the page, 'New User'.
 Enter a login/user id and password.  **N.B.
 These are not secure.**  You should see a message at the bottom saying 'Added 'your user id'.